 Background

 The solution designer of this project does not know the things she wrote.
 I tried to exclude her from the meeting with the EDP team.
 She may unexpectedly appear in the meeting.
 I may also be challenged with questions, such as why you do not first form a unified opinion within your team.
 If I do not let our PM know the solution is self-contradictory everywhere, I will face more difficulty in the future.
 I am aware of the side effect and just hope to act in a professional way.
+OK, I understand.
+Tricky.

 With this architectural design, Azure is supposed to host the Java application and Azure SQL Database is the database backend.